awslabs/multi-agent-orchestrator/docs/src/content/docs/general/faq.md

 ##### Is DynamoDB supported for conversation storage?

 Yes, the framework includes a built-in DynamoDB storage option.
-For detailed instructions on how to implement and configure this storage solution, please refer to the [DynamoDB storage](/multi-agent-orchestrator/storage/dynamodb) section in the documentation.
+For detailed instructions on how to implement and configure this storage solution, please refer to the [DynamoDB storage](/agent-squad/storage/dynamodb) section in the documentation.
 <br />

 ---

-##### Can I deploy the Multi-Agent Orchestrator on AWS Lambda?
+##### Can I deploy the Agent Squad on AWS Lambda?

 Yes, the system is designed for seamless deployment as an AWS Lambda function.
-For step-by-step guidance on integrating the orchestrator with Lambda, processing incoming requests, and handling responses, please consult the [AWS Lambda Integration](/multi-agent-orchestrator/deployment/aws-lambda) section in our documentation.
+For step-by-step guidance on integrating the orchestrator with Lambda, processing incoming requests, and handling responses, please consult the [AWS Lambda Integration](/agent-squad/deployment/aws-lambda) section in our documentation.

 <br />